Content of the Improver Course Button Accordion Lessons

 Title: 343 Triplets

 Lesson 6 teaches another ornamentation skill.
 Lesson 6 is an addition to 223 triplets and grace notes.
 A lesson focused on ornamentation.
+Use of the 4th finger is common throughout the course so increasing the amount of time one spends on using the 4th finger is necessary and keeps a lot of options open for an accordion player.

 Title: Leitrim Jig